OSHA’s Message and Recommendations to Employers Regarding Heat

 OSHA recommended changes to workload and schedules that empower all workers to slow down physical activity.

-This can be done through the reduction of manual handling speeds, scheduling work for the morning when the heat index is at its lowest, shorter shifts with frequent rest breaks away from heat, proper hydration, and proper training.
+This can be done by reducing manual handling speeds, scheduling work for the morning when the heat index is at its lowest, taking shorter shifts with frequent rest breaks away from the heat, staying properly hydrated, and receiving proper training.

 Proper first aid for heat-related illness is to cool the affected worker.
 Cooling techniques such as ice or cold towels on areas that produce the highest amount of sweat, being the head, neck, trunk, armpits, and groin, and immersing the worker in cold water or an ice bath are the best techniques.

-Combining these techniques with cool air and staying with them until the symptoms decrease are proper first aid principles.
+Combining these techniques with cool air and staying with them until the symptoms subside are proper first-aid principles.

-The best principle for management to reduce heat-related illness is accurate heat measurement.
+The best principle for management to reduce heat-related illness is accurate measurement of heat.

-Besides a thermometer, OSHA recommends the use of an on-site wet bulb globe temperature to measure the impact of environmental heat on body temperature.
+In addition to a thermometer, OSHA recommends using an on-site wet-bulb globe temperature to measure the impact of environmental heat on body temperature.
 Sonicu also offers heat stress monitoring that is more precise, cloud-based, and has mobile alerts via text and phone calls to alert managers when heat stress levels are dangerous.

-OSHA provides the example of the WBGT meter as it incorporates temperature, humidity, sunlight, and air movement into a single measurement.
+OSHA provides the WBGT meter as an example, as it incorporates temperature, humidity, sunlight, and air movement into a single measurement.

-OSHA also recommends the use of heat calculator apps, the NIOSH/OSHA Heat App, which is available on any iOS and Android device.
+OSHA also recommends using heat calculator apps, such as the NIOSH/OSHA Heat App, available on iOS and Android

-These apps are simple to heat calculators that only provide the heat index for the specific user’s location and workload guidance and occupational safety and health recommendations for hot conditions.
+These apps are simple-to-use calculators that provide only the heat index for the user’s specific location and guidance on workload and occupational safety and health recommendations for hot conditions.

 In the words of OSHA, “Employers must protect workers from the dangers of heat illness in hot indoor and outdoor environments,” William Donovan, OSHA’s Chicago regional administrator, said in an agency statement (Burdick et al.).